tmarkec/Get-it-right/README.md

 ### Testing user stories

-1. As a user, I want to be able to create user name for the game
+1. As a user, I want to be able to create username for the game

 | **Feature**  | **Action**                  | **Expected Result**                                          | **Actual Result** |
 | ------------ | --------------------------- | ------------------------------------------------------------ | ----------------- |